Q: What is customer lifetime value, and why is it important?

 But in SaaS, in the earlier days, we inherited a lot of our lingo and metrics from B2C web services.
 They were earlier to mass-scale recurring revenue services on the web than B2B was.
 So we used their core metrics like “Churn” and “Lifetime value”.
 These terms do matter in B2B SaaS, too.
 But they need to be repurposed, because our B2C friends assume a lot higher churn and turnover, and much lower revenue per customer, than most B2B applications.

-We’ve moved on in SaaS from CLTV being a core north star metric.
+We’ve moved on in SaaS from CLTV on its own being quite as magical a metric as we all thought.
 We’ve learned:

 - Long CLTVs can over/mis-justify excessive marketing spend.
 Just because a customer lasts a decade doesn’t necessarily mean you should spend the first 24 months of revenue acquiring that customer.
 It might justify it.
 But maybe not.